pxlrbt/move-wsl/README.md

 ### Default user was switched to root when moving a distro

-Set your default user inside your distro by adding this to your `/etc/wsl.conf`
+Set your default user inside your distro by adding the following configuration to your `/etc/wsl.conf`.

 ```ini
 [user]
 default=YOUR_USERNAME
 ```

+If the file doesn't exist create it manually.
 Then exit your distro, terminate it (`wsl -t YOUR_DISTRO`) and start it again.
+For further options see [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#user).

 ### Standard distro switched when moving it